xpepermint/smtp-client/README.md

 **SMTPClient.prototype.rcpt({from, timeout})**:String;

-> Sends the RCPT command to the server which identifies the message recipient.
-Execute this method for each recipient.
+> Sends the RCPT command to the server which identifies the message recipient (envelope).
+Execute this method multiple times for each recipient if you have many recipients.

 | Option | Type | Required | Default | Description
 |--------|------|----------|---------|------------